thinkb4/a-walk-in-graphql/lessons/day_07/day_07.md

 ... and many other questions can derive from this behavior!

-So what do we do about this?
+So, what do we do about this?
 There's no "the right answer" for that.

-In terms of best practices' community trends there are different opinions:
+In terms of community trends related to best practices there are different opinions:

 — Intentionally throw errors!
 — Do Not! ୧༼ಠ益ಠ༽୨